One way to determine if a stock is undervalued is to compare its market capitalisation with its net current asset value.

 A dive into the financials

-At the current stock price of S$1.27, the stockbroker has a market capitalisation of S$1.024 billion.
-Therefore, the ratio of UOB-Kay Hian’s market-capitalisation-to-net-current-asset-value is 0.751 now.
-This also means the company is selling at an around 25% discount to its net current asset value.
+At its last traded stock price of S$0.885 on 27 June 2018, the luxury watch retailer had a market capitalisation of S$146.5 million.
+The ratio of its market-capitalisation-to-net-current-asset-value is thus 0.92.
+This also means the company is selling at an 8.1% discount to its net current asset value.

 The Foolish takeaway

-Even though UOB-Kay Hian is a net-net stock right now, it does not mean that we have to gobble up its shares immediately.
-Not all net-net stocks work out well for an investor, and some will end up losing us money.
-Therefore, diversifying widely is critical in protecting our portfolio.
+Even though Cortina is a net-net stock right now, it does not mean that you must gobble up its shares once the stock market opens on Monday.
+Not all net-net stocks work out well for an investor, and some will end up losing you money.
+Therefore, diversifying widely is critical in protecting your portfolio.

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
 Motley Fool Singapore contributor Sudhan P doesn’t own shares in any companies mentioned.